flatscrew/rasterflow-docs/content/pages/download.md

 Download latest [RasterFlow]{.text-primary} version.

 #description
-Get the newest release of **RasterFlow 0.1.0**, powered by GEGL and GTK4.
+Get the newest release of **RasterFlow**, powered by GEGL and GTK4.
 Choose the native build for your platform — Flatpak for Linux, or installers for Windows and macOS.
 Each package includes all dependencies required to start generating procedural images right away.